If you’re reading this, you may well have taken one of the cards I give out at events to people who are looking for “extra” photos.

 Because that’s the second way to look at it – there’s always some extra work involved.
 Just because I’ve taken some pictures doesn’t mean that they’re going to be right for your needs as they are.
 I’ll always go back to the original files and check for the things I mentioned about people, logos and so on.
 Then I’ll look for more images that weren’t needed for my commissioned brief, but still might be great for you.
 Then I’ll run over them again in an edit that really brings them out at their best.
 Perhaps emphasising flowers within the room through recomposing the picture, perhaps putting a bit of punch into the music photos that didn’t make my final set.

 I’ll prepare a watermarked set of proofs that you can look at before deciding what you want.
-Amazingly, if I send out unwatermarked proof photos some people just go ahead and use them anyway, without paying!
 I’ll be handling your emails and phone calls and texts, and at some point my assistant is going to handle the paperwork.
 (They get paid, too).

 That very quickly turns into a couple of hours work.
 But I’m a perfectionist.
 It comes with the territory.
 I’m not going to do something unless it’s done as well as it possibly can be.
 And that includes responding to your request.

-So don’t take offence that the images aren’t free.
-If we are able to work out something, you’ll definitely be getting a good deal.
+So I hope that helps to explain why images aren’t available free of charge if their use falls outside the purpose of what I was booked to do.
+If we are able to work something out, you’ll definitely be getting a good deal.
 I won’t make back the time I spent at anything close to my commercial rate, and though I won’t quote numbers in this post, you can expect to get what you want for a tiny fraction of what it would have cost you to commission me.
 We both get at least something out of it.

 I look forward to hearing from you – best way to reach me is by email at email@example.com